 Chauvin pleaded guilty in late 2021 to federal charges of violating Floyd's civil rights by using unreasonable force and ignoring Floyd's serious medical needs.[18][19]
 Simultaneously, Chauvin pleaded guilty to violating a 14-year-old boy's civil rights in 2017 by using unreasonable force.[19]
 In mid-2022, Chauvin was sentenced to 21 years in prison for violating Floyd's civil rights.[20]
 The federal and state sentences are to run concurrently.[21]
 The Minnesota Department of Corrections lists Chauvin's anticipated release date on the state sentence as December 10, 2035.[22]
 For the federal charges, Chauvin will likely be released from prison in the year 2038.[23]
 Chauvin filed a motion in federal court in mid-November 2023 attempting to vacate his guilty plea.[24][25]

 After the conclusion of the criminal and civil rights cases, Chauvin was transferred in August 2022 from Oak Park Heights Prison in Minnesota to FCI Tucson in Arizona, a medium-security federal facility, to serve his sentence.[26]
 He was stabbed by another inmate at the federal facility on November 24, 2023.[27][25]
-Subsequently, he was transferred to FCI Big Spring on August 20, 2024.[28]
+He was transferred to FCI Big Spring on August 20, 2024.[28]

 Chauvin applied to the Minneapolis Police Department (MPD) in September 2000 and joined the MPD in 2001.[9][33]
 While on the force he was involved in three police shootings, one of which was fatal.[9][10][11][12]
 He received a medal for valor in 2006 for being one of several officers who fired 23 shots on Wayne Reyes who pointed a shotgun at them, and another in 2008 for a domestic violence incident in which he broke down a door and shot Ira Latrell Toles who reached for Chauvin's gun, according to police.[37][38]
 He received a commendation medal in 2008 after he and his partner tackled a fleeing suspect holding a pistol.
 In 2009, Chauvin received another commendation medal after working off duty as a security guard for a nightclub.[36]